rajeevphysics/Obsidian-MathMatter/README.md

-# 📘  Physics & Math Notes Vault
+# 📘  The Math & Matter Thinkbook